julien-baeriswyl-heigvd/Teaching-HEIGVD-RES-2017-Labo-HTTPInfra/README.md

 ### Step 1
 #### Docker configuration
-Static app is available through _Docker_ container from image `res/apache_php`, based on folder `apache-php-image`,
+Static app is available through _Docker_ container from image `res/apache_php`, built on folder `apache-php-image`,
 containing static pages.
+_Docker_ image is based on `php:5.6-apache` which provide both PHP interpreter and Apache 2 web server.
 Inside container, Apache 2 server is available on port 80.
 Container is exposed from port 9090 of docker virtual machine.

 #### Static app content